kaikaiyao/kaikaiyao.github.io/_pages/about.md

 Before joining the University of Edinburgh, I also gained many years of valuable industry experience in AI.
 I worked as an AI Frameworks Engineer and Domain Lead at [Intel](https://www.intel.com/content/www/us/en/homepage.html), and as an AI Algorithm Engineer at [Huawei](https://www.huawei.com/en/).
 I specialized in model acceleration and DL frameworks optimization, emphasizing mixed precision and model quantization techniques.

 ### News
 - Our paper *SoK: What Makes Private Learning Unfair?* has been accepted at the [3rd conference of IEEE Secure and Trustworthy ML (SaTML'25)](https://satml.org/accepted-papers/)!
+The preprint version is available on [arXiv here](https://arxiv.org/abs/2501.14414).

 ---